AI CODE REVIEW

 Real-time refactoring suggestions directly in IDE for immediate code quality improvements

-Comprehensive quality feedback with function scoring and sub-scores for length, complexity, and working memory
+Comprehensive quality feedback with function scoring for sub-scores for length, complexity, and working memory

 AI chat with codebase context for questions, improvements, diagrams, tests, and explanations